Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Experimental results

 \subsection{Comparison with features from \textit{CellProfiler}}

-As a second set of experiments, we compare the average selectivity scores of features from ICFL with those from a set of 964 handcrafted features generated by \textit{CellProfiler} (CP) \citep{carpenter2006cellprofiler}.
-These features are designed by domain experts and are widely used for microscopy image analysis.
-This task compares the selectivity of unsupervised features extracted from foundation models to that of human expert-designed features.
-We obtain sparse features by thresholding the average CP features obtained from all cells from a multi-cell image taken from a subset of the public RxRx1-dataset \citep{rxrx1}.
-We threshold at the $\alpha$ and $1-\alpha$ quantiles with $\alpha$ chosen such that the average number of non-zeros is $\approx 100$.
-A feature was classified as ``activated" when its value, under perturbation conditions, exceeded these quantiles.
-The selectivities corresponding to both CP and our SAEs, measured using the same datasets. \paragraph{Comparison of selectivity scores} In Figure~\ref{fig:cpcomp}, we plot the highest average selectivity score for each genetic perturbation (a subset of Task~3 in sorted order for both CP features and ICFL features).
-The results show that the features extracted by ICFL almost match the selectivity scores of the handcrafted, human-designed features.
-Additionally, in Figure~\ref{fig:cpsparse}, we show the average score across all labels as a function of various thresholding levels for the CP features.
-On the $x$-axis, we plot the average number of non-zero elements.
-We again observe that our features perform comparably to CP features.
-Interestingly, CP features peak at high levels of non-zeros ($\approx{300}$), leaving future work to assess whether this peak selectivity can be matched using deep learning-based approaches which use significantly fewer non-zero elements.
-We further illustrate the correlation between the best average selectivity scores from the CP and ICFL features for each label (Figure~\ref{fig:cpcor}).
-The plot demonstrates a strong correlation (Pearson coefficient of $0.71$), suggesting that ICFL is capable of identifying features that capture patterns similar to those detected by CP.
+We compared the average selectivity scores of features from ICFL with those from a set of 964 handcrafted features generated by \textit{CellProfiler} (CP) \citep{carpenter2006cellprofiler}.
+These features were designed by domain experts and are widely used for microscopy image analysis.
+In this experiment we consider a subset of images from the public RxRx1-dataset \citep{rxrx1}.
+CP extracts features for each cell; for a multi-cell image, we calculate an image-level CP feature by averaging the CP features from each cell in the image.
+The CP features are not sparse; to make them comparable with the sparse ICFL features, we thresholded the CP features at $\alpha$ and $1-\alpha$ quantiles, with $\alpha$ chosen such that the average number of non-zeros was $\approx 100$.
+A CP feature was considered to be ``activated" when its value, under perturbation conditions, exceeded these quantiles.

+In Figure~\ref{fig:results_cellprofiler}A, we plotted the highest average selectivity score for each genetic perturbation, a subset of Task (3).
+We found that the features extracted by ICFL almost matched the selectivity scores of the handcrafted, human-designed features.
+Additionally, in Figure~\ref{fig:results_cellprofiler}B, shows the average score across all labels as a function of various thresholding levels for the CP features.
+We again observed that our features performed comparably to CP features.
+Interestingly, CP features peaked at high levels of non-zeros ($\approx{300}$), leaving future work to assess whether this peak selectivity could be matched using deep learning-based approaches which used significantly fewer non-zero elements.
+In Figure~\ref{fig:results_cellprofiler}C we illustrate the correlation between the best average selectivity scores from the CP and ICFL features for each label.
+We found a strong correlation between the two sets of features (Pearson coefficient of $0.71$), suggesting that ICFL was capable of identifying features that captured patterns similar to those detected by CP.